iitis/iitis-generator/doc/iitis-generator.1.markdown

 Motivations behind this fundamental question are - for instance - the need to assess service quality and the need to predict the performance of the network.
 There exist an approach to solve this problem by means of digital modelling and simulation.
-The `iitis-generator` program, however, is a supportive tool for alternative approach, complementary to network simulation.
+The `iitis-generator` program, however, is a supportive tool for an alternative approach, complementary to network simulation.

-In this approach, real traffic is generated in a physical network, and results of such experiment may be used to answer the question on network performance.
+In this approach, real traffic is generated in a physical network and statistical data is collected.
+Results of such experiment can be used for further search for the answer to the question on network performance.

 ## DESCRIPTION

-`iitis-generator` is run parallely on many network nodes at the same time.
-The nodes must be connected with an IP network used as a *service network*, and any numbers of other networks to be put under the test.

-`iitis-generator` basically does the following work on a given network node:
+`iitis-generator` is run on many network nodes at the same time.
+All nodes are connected to an IP network used as a *service network*, and to any number of *test networks*, on which traffic is to be generated.
+Basically, following work is done on each node:

 1. read traffic characteristics from <TRAFFIC FILE>,
-1. wait for all nodes to prepare, so a common start moment is reached,
+1. negotiate a common experiment start moment using the service network,
-1. generate and receive traffic,
+1. generate and receive traffic on test networks,
 1. periodically write statistics to disk.

-The program will handle node synchronization on its own, but it requires a reliable system clock.
-Typically, running an NTP client on each node is enough to have a 1ms accuracy in a LAN environment.

-Traffic is generated at low level, through the packet injection facility of the Linux mac80211 subsystem.
-Hence, a precise control over wireless frames is possible.
-Traffic is captured using the *monitor mode* of wireless interfaces.

 As the output, a directory with a tree-like structure is created.
 It contains: